 Do you know someone who has done it?
 Maybe you’ve been tempted yourself.

-Is it OK if you’re only inflating the value of a lost item by a few dollars?
+Is it really fraud if you’re only inflating the value of a lost item by a few dollars?
 It’s not like you’re falsifying an entire claim, is it?

 Most people recognise insurance fraud for the criminal offence that it is.
 Yet, some of us do it and some condone it or turn a blind eye.